Vyral/mark-callender/_posts/2022-05-19-what-does-the-appraiser-do.md

 {% include excerpt.html %}

-There’s a bit of confusion out there about how appraisals work, so I wanted to talk about them a bit today.
+There’s a bit of confusion out there about how appraisals work, so I wanted to talk about them a today.
 A home appraisal is just a report that says how much the home is worth according to a licensed appraiser’s opinion.
 That appraiser is hired by your lender to evaluate the property you’re going to buy.

 These appraisers collect four basic points of information.
-The first piece of information they’ll consider is **the square footage of the property** and compare it to homes of a similar size.&nbsp;
+The first piece of information they’ll consider is **the square footage of the property.** Then they'll compare it to homes of a similar size.&nbsp;

 They’ll also look at **the quality of the building materials.** For example, one house might have an expensive steel roof that will last forever, but another might have a three-tab shingle roof, which is very low-grade.
 The type of siding is another common consideration.